CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/slides/Visualisation/Visualisation using Seaborn.md

 ## Diving deeper into the data

 Just looking at the life expectancy for all of the countries isn't very informative.
-The first thing w can do is ask how does this vary across continents.
+The first thing we can do is ask how does this vary across continents.
 Seaborn does this easily by introducing an x-axis which is the continent.
 Again, let's try with just the points.

 ```python
 sns.catplot(x="continent", y="lifeExp", data=gapminder)